flyonspeed/TronView/README.md

 Dynon D10/100

+Levil BOM (wifi)

+Generic serial logger

-We are using the rapberry pi 4B for taking serial data from a EFIS (MGL,Dynon,G3x) and displaying a graphical HUD out the hdmi output on the pi.
-This is plugged into a HUD device like the Hudly Classic.
+We are using the rapberry pi 4B for taking serial data from a EFIS (MGL,Dynon,G3x) and displaying a graphical Display out the hdmi output on the pi.
+This is plugged into a Display or HUD device like the Hudly Classic.
 Any sort of HDMI screen could be hooked to the Pi for displaying this flight data.

-Code is written in Python 3.7 and the Pygame module for handling the graphics.
+Code is written in Python 3.7 and the Pygame 2.0 module for handling the graphics.

 You can run this code in either raspbian full or lite.

 Raspbian full install contains the xwindow desktop system.
 The lite version does not.
-Efis2Hud supports both versions.
+This supports both versions.

 Get raspbian-stretch-lite SD image for pi.
 Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest